 Penny Abbott joined the Chaplaincy Department as Secretary in 2006.
-Prior to joining the department she served as Secretary for the Director of Purchasing at DHMC, and as Grant Secretary/Receptionist at the Howard Dean Education Center in Springfield, VT.
+Prior to joining the department she served as Secretary for the Director of Purchasing at Dartmouth-Hitchcock Medical Center (DHMC), and as Grant Secretary/Receptionist at the Howard Dean Education Center in Springfield, Vermont.
 She has also been a member of the Vermont State Board of Christian Education for the United Church of Christ and has served her local church as Deacon, youth group leader, and Sunday School teacher.

 The Rev. Fr.
 Joachim Chukwujekwu Adione joined Dartmouth-Hitchcock Medical Center in August 2020 as a Chaplain/Roman Catholic priest.
 Fr.
 Joachim is originally from Nigeria, where he was ordained a priest in the Catholic Diocese of Nnewi in Anambra State in 1996.
 The Father brings varied ministry experiences as a priest in congregational settings and as a missionary in his home country.
 In 2007, he came to the U.S. to study at St. John’s University, Queens, New York, for his Master’s degree in Theology.
 He completed one Clinical Pastoral Education unit at NYUMC and a residency at Westchester Medical Center Valhalla, New York.
 Since then, he has served as a chaplain in several hospitals in New York, Colorado, and Michigan.
 Fr.
 Joachim pursued a Doctorate in Ministry in Pastoral Counseling from the Graduate Theological Foundation in Indiana.
 He became a Board Certified Chaplain (BCC) with the National Association of Catholic Chaplains (NACC).
 Fr.
 Joachim enjoys serving God and humanity through his pastoral and sacramental ministry.
 His hobbies include soccer, table tennis, and badminton.
 Also, going for walks and listening to the radio.